Bengali, Luminary, Profile

 Tapan Sinha is the quintessential Bengali filmmaker in spirit and world-view.
 In a long and prolific career spanning almost five decades, Sinha’s works have varied in quality and genres but like a true auteur his style and aesthetics have remained constant.
 A story-teller par excellence, his films are well-crafted in terms of structure and technique but seldom do they exhibit cinematic adventure and experimentation.

-Tapan Sinha was born in Kolkata on 2nd October 1924; he was the fifth child of Tridibesh and Pramila Sinha.
+Tapan Sinha was born in Kolkata on the 2nd of October, 1924; he was the fifth child of Tridibesh and Pramila Sinha.
 He did his schooling in the small towns of Bhagalpur and Bankura.
 Sinha remembers in his memoirs Mone Pore that in Bhagalpur he had seen A Tale of Two Cities – a Hollywood film starring Ronald Colman – and the film perhaps was “sub-consciously responsible for him becoming a filmmaker”.
 In 1961, Sinha was to pay a major homage to Ronald Colman in Jhinder Bandi – a lavish historical melodrama about palace intrigue – which was based on one of Colman’s major hits The Prisoner of Zenda.
 He also made a casting coup of sorts by bringing together Uttam Kumar and Soumitra Chatterjee for the first time and extracting a fine performance from Soumitra Chatterjee as the charismatic villain.
 While doing his Masters in Physics at the Calcutta University during 1943-46, the movie-bug bit him and he regularly saw the works of John Ford, Carol Reed, Billy Wilder and Frank Capra.
 Completing his masters in 1946, Sinha joined the New Theatres Studios as a trainee assistant sound-engineer.
 A couple of years later, he joined Calcutta Movietone Studios where Mrinal Sen too worked in the sound department.
 In 1950, he got an opportunity to work at the Pinewood Studios, London and joined the unit of director Charles Creighton, who was shooting The Hunted at that time.
 After a two year stint in London working and watching films of Fellini, De Sica, Rossellini and others Sinha returned to Kolkata ready to make his own films.

 Ankush (1954), Tapan Sinha’s debut film based on the novel Sainik by Narayan Ganguly with Anubha, Abhi Bhattacharya, Johor Roy and Manju De in the leading roles had an elephant named Nilbahadur as its central character.
 The film though a flop gave him the opportunity to make his next film Upahar (1955) – a big budget multi–starrer about a pathological miser with Uttam Kumar, Sabitri Chatterjee, Manju De, in the major roles.
 Tonsil (1956) – the debut of Madhabi Mukherjee (she used her real name Madhuri in this film) –a comedy film was another modest success.
 It was with his fourth film the all-time favourite Kabuliwala (1956), that Tapan Sinha’s credentials as a film-director was firmly established.
 This film, about a golden-hearted Afghan dry-fruits merchant and money lender who develops a tender friendship with a little Bengali girl Minnie, had Chhabi Biswas giving a stellar performance in the role of Rehmat Khan.
 The film which was screened at the Berlin Film Festival of 1957 received critical acclaim and also won an award for its music at the festival.